mert-byrktr/CIBMTR-2025-COMPETITION/README.md

 The DataPreprocessor class takes the paths for training and test CSV files and reads them into Pandas DataFrames.

 **Identifying Features**:
 Designated a list of columns to remove (e.g., "ID", "efs", "efs_time", and target "y").
 All other columns are treated as features.
-Within these features, the code identifies categorical variables by checking if the data type is "object" and stores the remaining as numerical features.

 **Handling Missing Values and Encoding**:
 Categorical features are filled with a placeholder (e.g., "NAN") and then factorized (i.e., label encoded) so that each unique category is mapped to an integer.
 Numerical features are converted to lower precision (float32 or int32) to improve memory usage.